secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/social-media.md

 ## Introduction

-Developer Evangelism builds out their thought leadership through social media and community engagement.
+Developer Advocacy builds out their thought leadership through social media and community engagement.
 The tips and strategies shared here can be used by team members and the wider community to help build their own profile as an evangelist.

 Topics: